xamarin/mini-hacks/hockeyapp/README.md

 3. In Xamarin Studio, create a new Android or iOS project.

 4. Add a reference to the [HockeySDK Nuget](https://www.nuget.org/packages/HockeySDK.Xamarin).
+You should be using version *4.1.0-beta1*

 5. Initialize the SDK: For iOS, look for your FinishedLaunching in your AppDelegate.cs file and add the following code (be sure be sure to replace "HOCKEYAPP_APPID" with your own):

         public override bool FinishedLaunching (UIApplication app, NSDictionary options) {
-            //We MUST wrap our setup in this block to wire up
-            // Mono's SIGSEGV and SIGBUS signals
-            HockeyApp.Setup.EnableCustomCrashReporting (() => {

             //Get the shared instance
             var manager = BITHockeyManager.SharedHockeyManager;

             //Configure it to use our APP_ID
             manager.Configure ("HOCKEYAPP_APPID");

             //Start the manager
             manager.StartManager ();

             //Authenticate (there are other authentication options)
             manager.Authenticator.AuthenticateInstallation ();

-                //Rethrow any unhandled .NET exceptions as native iOS
-                // exceptions so the stack traces appear nicely in HockeyApp AppDomain.CurrentDomain.UnhandledException += (sender, e) =>
-                    Setup.ThrowExceptionAsNative(e.ExceptionObject);

-                TaskScheduler.UnobservedTaskException += (sender, e) =>
-                    Setup.ThrowExceptionAsNative(e.Exception);
-            });

-            //The rest of your code here
+			// The rest of your code here
             // ...
         }